basilhendroff/smallstep/README.md

 Although not required, it's recommended to create a Dataset named `apps` with a sub-dataset named `smallstep` on your main storage pool.
 Many other jail guides also store their configuration and data in subdirectories of `pool/apps/` If this dataset is not present, a directory `/apps/smallstep` will be created in `$POOL_PATH`.
 ### Installation

-Download the repository to a convenient directory on your TrueNAS/FreeNAS system by changing to that directory and running `git clone https://github.com/basilhendroff/truenas-iocage-smallstep`.
+Download the repository to a convenient directory on your TrueNAS system by changing to that directory and running `git clone https://github.com/basilhendroff/truenas-iocage-smallstep`.
 Then change into the new truenas-iocage-smallstep directory and create a file called `smallstep-config` with your favorite text editor.
 In its minimal form, it would look like this:

 ```
 JAIL_IP="192.168.1.199"